facebookresearch/fairseq/examples/quant_noise/README.md

 ### Training with Quant-Noise

 To **train** RoBERTa + QuantNoise, we followed this setting [here](https://github.com/pytorch/fairseq/tree/master/examples/roberta).
-The following command can be used to train a RoBERTa Base + QuantNoise model on bookscorpus + wikipedia dataset:
+The following command can be used to train a RoBERTa Base + QuantNoise model:

 ```bash
 TOTAL_UPDATES=125000